EvolvedWeb/evowc/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Evo-wc, or Evolved Web Components, is a Web Component transpiler.
 The developer builds simple XML files that are very similar to and HTML with only the code they need.
-Evo-wc trnaspiles the XMl files into a JavaScript file that contains a native Custom Element.
+Evo-wc transpiles the XMl files into a JavaScript file that contains a native Custom Element.

 Evo-wc offers developers a powerful and efficient way to create web components, whether used independently or alongside existing frameworks.
 The generated elements are standards based and run lightning fast.
 Here are several compelling reasons why someone would want to consider using Evo: